A good night's sleep is just as important as regular exercise and a healthy, balanced diet.

 Not sure why but she always felt she wasn’t worth being loved.
 This may sound odd but for some reason she didn’t love the person she was.
 In her late teens she found herself in a friend’s bedroom with a local boy’s school boy.
 She panicked because she had got herself into a situation and realised after drinking nearly a full bottle of 20/20 it wasn’t looking like she was going to get out of it without doing something she really wasn’t ready to do.
 Because she had agreed to go upstairs with him she felt that is was her fault and therefore she must oblige.
 Because the boy was from an upper class background she decided she was beneath him.

 He told her to undress and to suck him.
 She said No she began to panic as his tone and body language had become very aggressive.
 He pinned her down onto the bed and masturbated on top of her.
 He told her she was a tease, a tart and he walked out of the house.
 She blamed herself and agreed with him in her mind that she had made it happen.
-Her respect for men diminished significantly after that moment and it took her well over 20 years to trust another man with her body again.
+She decided not to speak of this event, to park it somewhere in the recess of her mind.
+However after this time as her teenage years progressed her hormones became very unstable, and her mood at times very dark.
+Thoughts of things being better not being on this earth entered her mind briefly.
+At this time her mum brought her to their GP and she was prescribed what was then a new drug Prozac.

 Horses really took over her life around this time.
 She enjoyed being with them and their energy was very replenishing to her heart.
 But she knew they weren’t her destiny.
 Career advisers didn’t quite understand she didn’t get excited about the university courses that they recommended she take.
 She came from a family who instilled a strong work ethic and she loved making her own money.